Cyclic voltammetry

-In electrochemistry, cyclic voltammetry (CV) is a type of potentiodynamic measurement.
-In a cyclic voltammetry experiment, the working electrode potential is ramped linearly versus time.
+In electrochemistry, cyclic voltammetry (CV) is a type of voltammetric measurement where the potential of the working electrode is ramped linearly versus time.
 Unlike in linear sweep voltammetry, after the set potential is reached in a CV experiment, the working electrode's potential is ramped in the opposite direction to return to the initial potential.
-These cycles of ramps in potential may be repeated as many times as needed.
-The current at the working electrode is plotted versus the applied voltage (that is, the working electrode's potential) to give the cyclic voltammogram trace.
-Cyclic voltammetry is generally used to study the electrochemical properties of an analyte in solution or of a molecule that is adsorbed onto the electrode.
+These cycles in potential are repeated until the voltammetric trace reaches a cyclic steady state.
+The current at the working electrode is plotted versus the voltage at the working electrode to yield the cyclic voltammogram (see Figure 1).
+Cyclic voltammetry is generally used to study the electrochemical properties of an analyte in solution or of a molecule that is adsorbed onto the electrode, and to quantify electrochemical surface area of catalysts in electrochemical cells.

 Experimental method

-In cyclic voltammetry (CV), the electrode potential ramps linearly versus time in cyclical phases (Figure 2).
-The rate of voltage change over time during each of these phases is known as the experiment's scan rate (V/s).
-The potential is measured between the working electrode and the reference electrode, while the current is measured between the working electrode and the counter electrode.
-These data are plotted as current (i) versus applied potential (E, often referred to as just 'potential').
-In Figure 2, during the initial forward scan (from t0 to t1) an increasingly reducing potential is applied; thus the cathodic current will, at least initially, increase over this time period, assuming that there are reducible analytes in the system.
-At some point after the reduction potential of the analyte is reached, the cathodic current will decrease as the concentration of reducible analyte is depleted.
-If the redox couple is reversible, then during the reverse scan (from t1 to t2), the reduced analyte will start to be re-oxidized, giving rise to a current of reverse polarity (anodic current) to before.
+In cyclic voltammetry (CV), the electrode potential is ramped linearly versus time in cyclical phases.
+The rate of voltage change over time during each of these phases is known as the scan rate (V/s).
+In a standard three-electrode cell, the potential is measured between the working electrode and the reference electrode, while the current is measured between the working electrode and the counter electrode.
+These data are plotted as current density (j, mA/cm2) versus potential (typically corrected for Ohmic/iR drop) (E, V).
+During the initial forward scan from t0 to t1, an increasingly oxidative (positive) potential is applied, and the anodic (positive) current increases over this time period due to the charging of the electric double layer.
+The spike in anodic (positive) current observed between t0 and t1 is due to the oxidation of the analyte in the solution when the correct potential is reached.
+The current decreases after the initial spike as the concentration of oxidable analyte is depleted near the surface of the working electrode due to mass transport limitations.
+If the redox couple is reversible, then during the reverse scan (from t1 to t2), the oxidized analyte will start to be re-reduced, giving rise to a cathodic current of opposite polarity.
 The more reversible the redox couple is, the more similar the oxidation peak will be in shape to the reduction peak.
 Hence, CV data can provide information about redox potentials and electrochemical reaction rates.

 For instance, if the electron transfer at the working electrode surface is fast and the current is limited by the diffusion of analyte species to the electrode surface, then the peak current will be proportional to the square root of the scan rate.
 This relationship is described by the Randles–Sevcik equation.
 In this situation, the CV experiment only samples a small portion of the solution, i.e., the diffusion layer at the electrode surface.